Wichita on the Cheap

 • Start a tradition of creating a memory jar.
 Jot down significant moments, achievements, or happy memories on small notes.
 Open the jar on New Year’s Eve and reminisce and reflect on the year together.

-• Bake goodies and deliver them to police officers or to the fire station.
+• Bake goodies and deliver them to the police or the fire station.
+My daughter’s godfather is a firefighter, and they love receiving treats.

 • Host a potluck-style dinner where each guest brings a dish to share.
 This not only eases the burden on the host but also adds variety to the menu.